Latest snapshot of the coronavirus impact - Shepparton News

 TASMANIA

-* Restaurants, cafes can seat up to 10 people and 10 can gather for real estate purposes, religious gatherings and weddings.
+* A limit of 10 people in restaurants, cafes and gathering for real estate, religious purposes and weddings.

-* Kindergarten to Year Six students, along with Year 11 and 12 students, will resume face-to-face learning on May 25, before children in Years 7 to 10 return on June 9.
+* Kindergarten to Year Six students and Years 11 and 12 are back in school with the remainder to return on June 9.

-* State government is targeting testing of people with respiratory symptoms, hospital patients discharged to aged care homes and symptomatic health care workers.
+* Targeted testing of people with respiratory symptoms and hospital patients discharged to aged care homes.

 * Border remains closed.